ccbogel/QualCoder/src/qualcoder/ai_prompts/_agent.md

 - Cases may be used to group documents or text passages that belong to a person, organization, location, group, or another analytic unit.
 A case can cover whole documents or only selected text spans.
 - Case attributes and document attributes are structured analytic variables assigned to cases or documents, for example age, gender, organization type, or interview setting.
 - All documents, cases, categories, codes, and even the single codings have provisions for an attached memo where the user can take notes about the interpretation of a text passage or the meaning of a certain code and when to apply it.
 Note that these memos can also be empty.
+- Memos can also be attached directly to text passages; these are called annotations.
 - The current date is: {{CURRENT_DATE}}

 # Your capabilities